-Rahm tied for lead with Lorenzo-Vera in Dubai
+Rahm moves into strong position to win Race to Dubai title

 Bernd Wiesberger, who leads the Race to Dubai standings, was tied for 24th place — 13 strokes behind Rahm and Lorenzo-Vera — after shooting 73.

-Rahm can take the title if he wins and Wiesberger finishes lower than solo second, or if he finishes solo second and Wiesberger finishes worse than tied for fifth place with one other player.
+Rahm can take the title if he wins and Wiesberger finishes lower than outright second, or if he finishes outright second and Wiesberger finishes worse than tied for fifth place with one other player.

+“Playing pretty solid.
+Really confident off the tee.
+Really confident with every part of my game right now,” Rahm said.
+“I’m hitting a lot of great shots and giving myself chances.”

+Rahm won the season-ending event once and claimed a share of fourth place in his two starts at the Earth Course at Jumeirah Golf Estates.
+Another victory will earn him $3 million — the richest first prize in golf.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports